ianyfchang/QPC/README.md

 ### RNA-seq data normalization methods
-After various analysis, we recommend using Raw read counts or TMM normalized sequencing data.
+After various analysis, we recommend using Raw counts or TMM normalized sequencing data.

 ### Loading libraries
 You can install the released version of immunedeconv from [github](https://github.com/) with: